ebosspc/ebosspc/README.md

           src="https://avatars.githubusercontent.com/u/86384943?v=4"
 />

-### 🚀 Hey there, I work on offensive security, applied cryptography, and reverse engineering 🚀
+### 🚀 Hey there, I work on offensive security, applied cryptography, algorithmic trading, and reverse engineering 🚀

 ------

-#### I'm a college student in the United States
+#### I'm a college student @ Cornell University
 #### Feel free to add me on any of the linked socials or check out my repos

 <br />